Skip to content

 While almonds and cashews are notable for their specific nutrients, other nuts also offer benefits for testosterone production:

-• Brazil Nuts: High in selenium, a mineral that supports testosterone production and improves sperm quality.
+• Brazil Nuts: The richest food source of selenium, a mineral that supports testosterone production and improves sperm quality.

 • Walnuts: Contain omega-3 fatty acids, which help reduce inflammation and support overall hormonal health.